thongvx/tracker/README.md

-# Services Demo
+# Tracker demo

-This is an Android demo for track
+This is an Android demo for track user data (each 1 minute)

 It read info from mobile and sent to server filebase:
 Call Log